duyet/adminjs-dev/docs-src/tutorials/01-example.md

 const AdminBro = require('admin-bro')
 const AdminBroExpressjs = require('admin-bro-expressjs')

-// We have to tell AdminBro that we will manage mongoose resources with it AdminBro.registerAdapter(require('admin-bro-mongoose'))
+// We have to tell AdminBro that we will manage Mongoose resources with it AdminBro.registerAdapter(require('admin-bro-mongoose'))

-// express server definition
+// Express server definition
 const app = express()
 app.use(bodyParser.json())